PedroGaya/hellblazers/quickstart-sections/spreads/gm/07-vigilance-initiative.md

 ## Strike

 To **strike**, make an impact move as the danger immediately strikes them. **_The GM_** assumes the PCs were not vigilant enough. **_The dangerous world guides the story forward._**

+# Initiative

+If you want a more structured way to change the spotlight, use these variants of token initiative:

+## Regular

+Give each player **two tokens**, which they can spend at any time to _seize the spotlight_ and do a beat (usually an action roll).
+Once everyone spent their tokens, the situation changes and everyone gets their tokens back.
+The GM interjects at will.

+## Scrambles

+Each player adds **two tokens** to a bag, and the GM adds a _round end token_.
+Players take tokens out of the bag and act accordingly.
+If the round end token is pulled, the GM makes an impact move and everyone puts their tokens back into the bag.
+The GM adds their own tokens to the bag.